mitexleo/fediroma/docs/docs/installation/docker_en.md

 If everything went well, you should be able to access your instance at http://localhost:4000

-You can `ctrl-c` out of the docker-compose now to shutdown the server.
+You can `ctrl-c` out of the docker-compose now to shut down the server.

 ### Running in the background